 In 2014, the voters of the District approved a \$574,000,000 Measure J Facilities Bond Measure.
-The \$100,000,000 (Series A) was issued in June 2016 and \$150,000,000 (Series B) was issued in June 2019.
+The \$100,000,000 (Series A) was issued in June 2016, \$150,000,000 (Series B) was issued in June 2019, and \$150,000,000 (Series C) was issued in September 2022.
 For Measure J, the voters approved projects primarily with a focus on supporting success for veterans as well as supporting facilities improvements that contribute to workforce development.
-The first of the projects included a new Cypress College Science, Engineering and Math Building to create classroom and lab spaces to support ongoing student success in addressing skills needed in the STEM industries.
-Additionally, construction of a new Veterans' Center and expansion of the Student Activities Center at Cypress College have been completed.
+The first of the projects included a new Cypress College Science, Engineering and Math Building, a new Veterans' Center, and expansion of the Student Activities Center.
 Renovation of the Fine Arts Building is now underway.
 At Fullerton College, a new instructional building and the expansion of the chilled water plant have been completed.
-Work is underway on the renovation of the Business and Computer Information Building and a new Performing Arts Complex.
+Work is underway on the renovation of the Business and Computer Information Building, a new Performing Arts Complex, a new Student Services Building, and M&O facilities.
 Updates to the information technology infrastructure throughout the District are being done in conjunction with these projects.